DAOmasons/RuleBook/tools/index.md

 # Sample Tools for Grant Ship Operators

-Welcome to the "Sample Tools" section, a curated list of tools designed to aid Grant Ship Operators in their unique missions.
+The "Sample Tools" section is a list of tools curated to aid Grant Ship Operators in their unique missions.
 Here, we provide insights into various tools that might enhance the efficiency and effectiveness of your operations.
 Remember, each Grant Ship is different, and what works for one may not work for another.
 Part of the Grant Ships experience is discovering which tools best suit your needs.

 For a more comprehensive list of tools availble to DAO's, please check out the repo of [Awesome DAO](https://github.com/boilerrat/awesome-decentralized-autonomous-organizations) tools.